 Fireplace Installation Notes

-Installation of Our Products: As a manufacturer with sales all across the UK and Europe it would be difficult to provide a complete installation service.
+Installation of Our Products: As a manufacturer with sales all across the UK it would be difficult to provide a complete installation service.
 In the early days of the Company we employed our own installation team however as the majority of customers were engaged in renovating or building a property they generally wanted their own contractors to do the installation work to save cost.

 We now have a list of contractors around the UK who have installed our fires since 2007 and they are available to do site surveys and to perform all installation tasks.
 To find out more about installation please contact our sales team (01325-301020, Monday to Saturday, 9am to 6pm with details of the fire you are considering and your location.
 We will then review our database to find the most suitable supplier to generate an installation quote.
 If you are an installer and would to be included in our contractor list please call customer services on 01325-327221 and request a registration form.